alilloig/fhevm-rps/README.md

 {% endhint %}

 {% hint style="success" %}
-**User Experience (UX) for Sharing Games:** Since the `gameId` is the key to joining a game, your dApp should provide a simple way for the host player to share the game with a friend, for example, by generating a shareable link like `https://your-dapp.com/play?gameId=123`.
+**User Experience for Anonymous Play:** Since the gameplay is anonymous, your dApp should focus on providing a seamless experience for discovering and joining open games.
+The core user interaction should be browsing a list of available games and joining one.
 {% endhint %}

 ## Usage examples